bhanunischal/kare/home/bhanu/kare/DATABASE.md

 ## The Fix: One Command

 This command will read your `prisma/schema.prisma` file and update your database to match it, creating any missing tables and columns.
-The `db:reset` script now runs the correct `prisma db push` command via an external shell script (`db-reset.sh`) to ensure reliability.
+The `db:reset` script now runs the correct `prisma db push` command.

 **IMPORTANT: You must run this command *before* starting the development server with `npm run dev` whenever you see this type of database error.**